MINNESOTA, USA — Summer has finally reached Minnesota, along with increased chances for high temperatures and excessive heat.

-If you'll be outside during the heat of the day, you can prepare by knowing the risks.
-Here's how to tell whether you're experiencing heat cramps, heat exhaustion, or potentially-deadly heatstroke.
+If you have to be outside during the hottest times of the day (especially if there's an heat warning in place) you could be at risk for heat-related illness.
+Here's how to tell whether you're experiencing heat cramps, heat exhaustion or potentially-deadly heatstroke.

 Here's what the Mayo Clinic says you can do about them: